-Some of the Group's business provides coverage for natural catastrophes (e.g. hurricanes, earthquakes, wildfires and floods) and is subject to potential seasonal variation.
+Some of the Group's business provides coverage for natural catastrophes (e.g. hurricanes, earthquakes, wildfires and floods) and is subject to potential seasonal variation and the effects of climate change.
 A proportion of the Group's business is exposed to large catastrophe losses in North America, Europe and Japan as a result of windstorms.
 The level of windstorm activity, and landfall thereof, during the North American, European and Japanese wind seasons may materially impact the Group's loss experience.
 The North American and Japanese wind seasons are typically June to November and the European wind season November to March.
-The Group also bears exposure to large losses arising from other nonseasonal natural catastrophes, such as earthquakes, tsunamis, droughts, floods and tornadoes, from risk losses throughout the year and from war, terrorism and political risk and other events.
+The Group also bears exposure to large losses arising from other non-seasonal natural catastrophes, such as earthquakes, tsunamis, droughts, floods and tornadoes, from risk losses throughout the year and from war, terrorism and political risk and other events.
 The Group's equity investments in related undertakings also bear exposure to catastrophe losses and any significant loss event could potentially result in impairment to the value of these investments.

-The Group's material risk concentration exposure to certain peak zone elemental losses, excluding Cathedral, are shown below.
+The Group's material risk concentration exposure to certain peak zone elemental losses, excluding Cathedral and Kinesis, are shown below.
 Net loss estimates are before income tax and net of reinstatement premiums and outwards reinsurance.

-As at 31 December 2017 100 year return period estimated net loss \$'000 250 year return period \$'000
+As at 31 December 2018 100 year return period estimated net loss \$000 250 year return period \$000

 Zones Perils

-Gulf of Mexico Hurricane 105,278 170,433
+Gulf of Mexico Hurricane 108,293 171,359

-Non-Gulf of Mexico - U.S. Hurricane 89,827 232,881
+Non-Gulf of Mexico - U.S. Hurricane 63,078 166,703

-California Earthquake 54,081 120,108
+California Earthquake 36,027 65,974

-Pan-European Windstorm 43,155 63,464
+Pan-European Windstorm 37,774 50,112

-Japan Typhoon 37,455 41,912
+Japan Typhoon 19,294 26,012

-Japan Earthquake 22,907 51,213
+Japan Earthquake 20,069 46,252

-Pacific North West Earthquake 18,922 42,604
+Pacific North West Earthquake 5,695 35,408

 The Group considers insurance risk at an individual contract level, at a segment level, a geographic level and at an aggregate portfolio level.
-This ensures careful risk selection, limits on concentration and appropriate portfolio diversification are accomplished.
+This ensures that careful risk selection, limits on concentration and appropriate portfolio diversification are accomplished.

 Losses in the Group's classes are hard to predict as to the specifics of timing and quantum of occurrence and they can also exceed expectations in terms of both frequency and severity.
-So, although the Group models losses, for example using the RMS and AIR stochastic models, Lancashire is cognisant that these projections will be wrong in many instances.
+We recognise that through climate change, weather related events may increase in frequency, severity and clustering, so although the Group models losses, for example using the RMS and AIR stochastic models, Lancashire is cognisant that these projections will be wrong in many instances.

-Management uses an internal economic capital modelling tool 'BLAST' for monitoring its insurance risks.
-Within BLAST, insurance risk accounts for over 75% of the allocated risk capital, so this is the principal area where the Group stringently applies controls and reviews.
+Management uses internal economic capital modelling tools for monitoring its insurance risks.
+Within these, insurance risk accounts for the majority of the allocated risk capital, so this is the principal area where the Group stringently applies controls and reviews.
 For example, Lancashire places a large number of controls around monitoring risk levels across the business with the level of insurance risk tolerance per peril set by the respective Boards of Directors at both LHL and entity level.

-The RRC reviews the PMLs and RDSs on at least a monthly basis.
+The RRC reviews the PMLs on a monthly basis and RDSs on a quarterly basis.
 They are also reported to the Group, LICL and LUK Boards through the quarterly Group CRO reporting.
 Any projected or actual breach of limits requires immediate action by management, with the risk owner being required to immediately contact the Group CRO with an explanation and mitigating plan.
 Actual breaches require a mitigating plan, which must be approved by the Group CRO and the Group CEO and are reported to Group management, the RRC and appropriate Board(s).
-There were no breaches in 2017.
+There were no breaches in 2018.